 As is often the case with a new technology, and certainly in the event of issues around digital transformation, it is attended by issues about work and the content of work.
-One of the areas in which Al has long been applied is radiology, innocently labelled at the time as 'computer-aided diagnosis'.
-Radiology is also one of the specialisms where a discussion on the future of the profession is being widely conducted.6 The use of deep learning technologies for image recognition enables many images to be compared with each other, with the aid of Al, resulting in better diagnoses.
+One of the areas in which AI has long been applied is radiology, innocently labelled at the time as 'computer-aided diagnosis'.
+Radiology is also one of the specialisms where a discussion on the future of the profession is being widely conducted.6 The use of deep learning technologies for image recognition enables many images to be compared with each other, with the aid of AI, resulting in better diagnoses.
 In that case, Prof. Van Ginneken talks about A to B tasks: every task with clearly defined input and output, which takes a person 2 seconds, can be performed better by a system.
 And Van Ginneken ascertains very many A to B tasks in radiology.7

 The question of whether various specialists will be the punch card typists of the 21st century is anyone's guess for the time being.
 Professions such as radiologist and oncologist will not disappear any time soon.
 What will change is that specialists who use the new technology will most likely become more effective and efficient in their work, which will benefit patients.
-As can be read at 'medical futurist', Al is not going to replace the doctor, but the medical professional who
+As can be read at 'medical futurist', AI is not going to replace the doctor, but the medical professional who

-5 On https://medicalfuturist.com there are a number of interesting articles highlighting various sides of Al uses AI resources will most likely replace the doctor who does not.8 AI also offers an opportunity here: the time that many healthcare professionals currently spend on administrative and repetitive tasks can be taken over with the help of AI.
+5 On https://medicalfuturist.com there are a number of interesting articles highlighting various sides of AI in healthcare.